hkwu/uwapi-php/README.md

 Just a couple of things:
 * Add unit tests for any new functionality.
-  * You can run the entire test suite using `vendor/bin/phpunit tests` from the project root.
+  * You can run the entire test suite using `vendor/bin/phpunit` from the project root.
 * Follow the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) style guides.